Zagipa Baliyeva: Biography

 Zagipa Balieva was born on 3 October 1958, in the village of Jalanash, Kegen District, Almaty Region.

-She began her career as a laboratory assistant at a vocational school, having worked in this institution from 1975 to 1976.
+She began her career as a laboratory assistant at a vocational school and worked in this institution from 1975 to 1976.

-In 1981 she graduated from the Kazakh State University named after Kirov, specializing as a lawyer.
+In 1981, she graduated from the Kazakh State University named after Kirov, specializing as a lawyer.

-From 1981 to 1982 she worked as a legal advisor of the Dzhambul Regional Construction Bank;
+From 1981 to 1982, she worked as a legal advisor of the Dzhambul Regional Construction Bank.

-From 1986 to 1992 she was the head of the department for accounting and distribution of living space of the Almaty City Executive Committee.
+From 1986 to 1992, she was the head of the department for accounting and distribution of living space of the Almaty City Executive Committee.

-Then, from 1992 to 1994 took up the post of the Head of the Legal Department of the Office of the Head of the Almaty City Administration.
+Then, from 1992 to 1994, she took up the post of the Head of the Legal Department of the Office of the Head of the Almaty City Administration.

-Was the Deputy of the Supreme Council of the Republic of Kazakhstan of the XIII convocation in 1994–1995, also worked as deputy chairman of the Committee of the Supreme Council of the Republic of Kazakhstan on economic reform.
+Balieva was the Member of the Supreme Council of the Republic of Kazakhstan of the XIII convocation from 1994 to 1995, also worked as deputy chairman of the Committee of the Supreme Council of Kazakhstan on economic reform.

-In March 1995, Zagipa was a Secretary, then since January 1996 worked as the Chairman of the Central Election Commission of the Republic of Kazakhstan.
+In March 1995, Balieva was a Secretary, then since January 1996 worked as the Chairman of the Central Election Commission.

-9 years, from 1996 to 2005, she worked as a senior chairman of the Central Election Commission of the Republic of Kazakhstan.
+For 9 years, from 1996 to 2005, she worked as a senior chairman of the Central Election Commission of Kazakhstan.

-From April 2005 to 2 April 2009 Zagipa coped with the post of the Minister of Justice of the Republic of Kazakhstan.
+From April 2005 to 2 April 2009, Balieva coped with the post of the Minister of Justice of the Republic of Kazakhstan.

 From 3 April 2009 to 10 January 2021, she was the Deputy of the Mazhilis, Member of the Committee on Legislation and Judicial and Legal Reform of the Mazhilis of the Parliament of the Republic of Kazakhstan.

-Also from 25 March 2016 to 12 June 2018, she was the ombudsman for the rights of the children in the Republic of Kazakhstan.
+Also from 25 March 2016 to 12 June 2018, she was the ombudsman for the rights of the children in Kazakhstan.

-From 10 March 2021, she is working as Vice-Rector of the Kazakh National Agrarian Research University in Almaty.
+From 10 March 2021, she was working as Vice-Rector of the Kazakh National Agrarian University in Almaty.